How to Protect Yourself: Movers and Moving CompaniesSource: The Florida Attorney General's Office

-As a fast growing, busy state, Florida offers a variety of reasons to move one's residence from one place to another.
+As a fast-growing state, Florida offers a variety of reasons to move one's residence from one place to another.
 Unfortunately, some moving companies engage in unscrupulous practices that may result in high costs or poor service.
 To protect yourself from these companies, remember the following:

-There are more than 700 moving companies in Florida.
+There are thousands of moving companies in Florida.
 Before moving, obtain at least three written estimates.
 Interstate moves are priced according to weight and distance.
 Local moves are usually based on hourly charges.
 The estimate is either binding (the mover guarantees the price) or non-binding (your final charge is unknown until after they weigh your shipment or after your property is loaded onto the truck).
 A binding estimate is more advantageous because there are no surprises at the end of the move.
+Get multiple written estimates.
+Not only will this allow you to compare prices across companies, it will help you determine how much the move should actually cost.
+Be wary of “low ball” estimates.
+If it appears too good to be true, it probably is a scam.
+Quality movers usually require a small “good faith” deposit when the contract is signed.
+However, beware of firms requiring a large up-front deposit or full payment beforehand.

 Ask about the type and extent of liability coverage the mover carries.
 A mover without adequate coverage for the workers could put the consumer at risk.
 If the workers are injured, the worker could look to the consumer for coverage.
 Demand to see written proof of insurance coverage.
 Ask about extra insurance for your goods.
 You may need extra insurance to cover expensive items damaged during a move.
 Call your insurance agent to see if your homeowner's policy covers your move.